3 Steps to Boost Your Transition Planning

 • Awareness of websites, organizations, and individuals that have resources and tools to advance your transition programming.

-Step 2: Program Evaluation
+Step 2: Program evaluation

 With an objective and analytical eye, review the continuum of transition services and the overall quality of the programming you currently provide.